 Sometimes circumstances like the COVID-19 pandemic prevent school from opening for regular classes.
 In such instances the school may resort to Online Classes to minimize the disruption to learning.
 Regardless of the reason though, classroom norms and expectations must be adhered to.

 Students are to:

-- > Dress appropriately S.C.A. uniform or any S.C.A.
-T-Shirt. - ➢ No cleavage shown.
-Hair groomed. - > Find an area that is as quiet as possible.
-A seated position is encouraged. - > Move distractions from your work area. - > Phones are to be placed on silent. - > Log in punctually for your classes following regular teaching schedules. - Teachers may send you an invitation to join a meeting, and may ask you to pre-read or research specific materials etc. - > Students are to mute their microphones on their device at the start of each lesson. - > Unmute your microphone and answer when called upon by the teacher. - Your participation is important in class discussions.
+Dress appropriately - S.C.A. uniform or any S.C.A.
+T-Shirt.

+No cleavage shown.
+Hair groomed.

+Find an area that is as quiet as possible.
+A seated position is encouraged.

+Move distractions from your work area.

+Phones are to be placed on silent.

+Log in punctually for your classes following regular teaching schedules.

+Teachers may send you an invitation to join a meeting, and may ask you to pre-read or research specific materials etc.

+Students are to mute their microphones on their device at the start of each lesson.

+Unmute your microphone and answer when called upon by the teacher.

+Your participation is important in class discussions.
 Participation indicates to the teacher that you are online.
-The teacher can determine your engagement in the lesson. - > Notify your teacher if you cannot access any part of the lesson stating reason. - > The teacher will build in mini-restroom break times during the lesson. - Online learning is an extension of the classroom.
-Mutual respect for each person is an expected norm. - > Follow additional guidelines your teacher may have in place. - > Save your work.
-Teachers are not responsible for work you lost. - > Textbook, notebooks, materials must be at your work area. - > Demerit consequences still apply for violations and misconduct. - Respect teachers and students. - > Use a profile picture (white uniform and without cellphone) to see only face and up to their tie. - > When using camera teacher must be able to see from top of head to part of chest. - ➤ Using one device only facing the screen.
+The teacher can determine your engagement in the lesson.

+Notify your teacher if you cannot access any part of the lesson stating reason.

+The teacher will build in mini-restroom break times during the lesson.

+Online learning is an extension of the classroom.
+Mutual respect for each person is an expected norm.

+Follow additional guidelines your teacher may have in place.

+Save your work.
+Teachers are not responsible for work you lost.

+Textbooks, notebooks, materials must be at your work area.

+Demerit consequences still apply for violations and misconduct.

+Respect teachers and students.

+Use a profile picture (white uniform and without cellphone) to see only their face and up to their tie.

+When using a camera the teacher must be able to see from top of head to part of chest.

+Using one device only facing the screen.

+Students should not share password information with anyone but parents.